 Answered By: APUS Librarians Last Updated: Sep 30, 2022 Views: 793

+2.Once you’ve found the case, look for a small, colorful symbol beside the case’s citation.
+This is referred to as the Shepard’s Symbol.
 Click on the symbol to see all of the citing decisions for your case.
 A complete list of Shepard's Signals and what they indicate is available here.

 LexisNexis Lexis Nexis